Why the Samsung Galaxy S22 Ultra could be the ultimate flagship phone

 Leaving us with a glimmer of hope, we have been very curious as to what that could mean for the Samsung devices of the future.
 Finally, we have our answer, and it looks like it could be the best Samsung phone yet.

-To find out more about why they’ve merged the two devices, we spoke to Samsung UK’s Vice President, Nick Porter.
+To find out more about why they’ve merged the two devices, we spoke to Nick Porter, Vice President – Product Management & Commercial Operations at Samsung UK and Ireland.
 Here’s what he had to say.

 ‘In recent times, we’ve really been expanding that Galaxy Note experience across different categories.
 And so we’ve incorporated the very best Note experience which offers fantastic productivity and creativity features that have been in the Galaxy Note, including the S Pen.